lirantal/essential-nodejs-security-book/manuscript/utilize-the-transport.md

 [Lusca](https://github.com/krakenjs/lusca) is another library to help secure the HTTP transport layer, similar to Helmet, and provides a collection of configurable options to add protection for risks related to Cross-Site-Request-Forgery (CSRF), Content-Security-Policy, and others.

 Lusca integrates with ExpressJS web applications using a middleware implementation to mitigate some of the HTTP transport layer vulnerabilities.
-It is mainly developed and maintained by team members from PayPal who officialy sponsor the work on this library, currently lead by Jean-Charles Sisk.
+It is mainly developed and maintained by team members from PayPal who officially sponsor the work on this library, currently lead by Jean-Charles Sisk.

 ![](images/lusca-badges.png)